manishkharthik/platform-one/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+### NOTE

+The AI-event schedule feature is not available locally, as GEMINI_API keys cannot be exposed in the repo.

 ## Learn More